-Average perundergraduate-Percent of the borrower Number in the class (defined cumulative class (defined in above) who principal H4 above) who borrowed from borrowed from borrowed from the types of loans the types of the types of loans loans specified in specified in the specified in the first column the first column Source/Type of Loan first column (nearest 1%) (nearest \$1) a) Any loan program: Federal Perkins, Federal Stafford Subsidized and Unsubsidized, institutional, state, private loans that your institution is aware of, etc. nclude both Federal Direct Student Loans and Federal Family Education Loans. b) Federal loan programs: Federal Perkins, Federal Stafford Subsidized and Unsubsidized.
-Include both Federal Direct Student Loans and Federal Family Education Loans c) Institutional loan programs. d) State loan programs. e) Private student loans made by a bank or lender.
+Average per-

+undergraduate-

+Percent of the borrower

+Number in the class (defined cumulative

+class (defined in above) who principal

+H4 above) who borrowed from borrowed from

+borrowed from the types of the types of loans

+the types of loans specified in the

+specified in the the first column first column

+Source/Type of Loan first column (nearest 1%) (nearest \$1)

+a) Any loan program: Federal Perkins, Federal Stafford , , , , ,

+Subsidized and Unsubsidized, institutional, state,

+private loans that your institution is aware of, etc.

+Include both Federal Direct Student Loans and Federal

+Family Education Loans.

+b) Federal loan programs: Federal Perkins, Federal Stafford Subsidized and Unsubsidized.
+Include both

+Federal Direct Student Loans and Federal Family

+Education Loans.

+Eddcation Eddns.

+a) la ditation al la company

+c) Institutional loan programs.

+d) State loan programs.

+e) Private student loans made by a bank or

+lender.

+iciluci.